JMillan13/burger/README.md

 Eat Da Burger

-Following the MVC design pattern, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
+Following the MVC design pattern, you'll create a burger logger with:

+MySQL, changing to Sequelized, Node, Express, Handlebars and a homemade ORM.

 Helpful Links:
 MVC